monicaog/monicaog/README.md

 With a passion for technology and solving problems, I am a fast learner who is always seeking new challenges.
 I have experience in multiple programming languages and am proficient in creating efficient and user-friendly applications.

 **Skills**
-Python, Java, JavaScript, Django, OOP, NLP, SQL
+Python, Java, JavaScript, Django, OOP, NLP, SQL, Sqlite

 **Contact Me**
 If you're interested in working with me or just want to chat, feel free to reach out!